WZBSocialScienceCenter/tmtoolkit/doc/source/development.rst

 - easy installation,
 - extensive documentation,
-- clear programming interface,
+- clear functional programming interface,
 - good performance on large datasets.

 All computations need to be performed in memory.
-Streaming from disk is not supported so far.
+Streaming data from disk is not supported so far.

 The package is written in Python and uses other packages for key tasks: